FlashVSR: Towards Real-Time Diffusion-Based Streaming Video Super-Resolution

 CV and Pattern Recognition

-Makes blurry videos sharp on phones.
+Makes blurry videos sharp and smooth instantly.